AlexGVM/Python-Course/README.md

-# Python Course in Anaconda and Spyder
+# Python Course in Udemy